common-fate/granted/CONTRIBUTING.md

 # Technical Notes

-Before you get started developing on Granted, these notes will help to explain some key comcepts in the codebase.
+Before you get started developing on Granted, these notes will help to explain some key concepts in the codebase.

 ## IO